piyumisakun/fungal-genome-assembly-and-annotation/01_Quality_Control/README.md

 ## Overview

-This section describes the quality assessment of raw Illumina paired-end sequencing reads prior to genome assembly.
+This section describes the quality assessment of raw Illumina paired-end sequencing reads of _Perenniporia cf. tephropora_ DD18 prior to genome assembly.

 ---